In this blog post, we will try to predict text in context to a Harry Potter novel using Tensorflow.

 Our sample text is from the Harry Potter books.
 We’ll create a Python list of sentences from the data and convert all of that to lowercase.

-Using the tokenizer, we’ll call fit_on_texts to this corpus of work and it will create the dictionary of words and the overall corpus.
+to this corpus of work and it will create the dictionary of words and the overall corpus.
 This is a key-value pair, with the key being the word, and the value being the token for that word.

-data = open('/content/potter.txt').read()
+= open('/content/potter.txt').read() data

-corpus = data.lower().split("\n")
+= data.lower().split("\n") corpus

 ["mr. and mrs. dursley, of number four, privet drive, were proud to say that they were perfectly normal, thank you very much. they were the last people you'd expect to be involved in anything strange or mysterious, because they just didn't hold with such nonsense. ",